|

 the employer’s signature is not required and they have not signed the C-240,

-but are still doing business in Ohio, the “Employer 30 Day Letter for Lump Sum
+The LSS CSS will send the “Employer 30 Day Letter for Lump Sum

-Settlement” will be sent to notify them.
+Settlement” to notify them.

 the employer does not respond within 30 days of the date of the letter, the LSS